Assamese literature: Effect of British rule

-The British imposed Bengali in 1836 in Assam after the state was occupied and annexed with the Bengal Presidency.
-As a result of this language imposition, the progress of education in Assam remained not only slow but highly defected and a lot of Bengalis were imported and employed in the different schools of Assam.
+The British implemented Bengali in 1836 in Assam after the state was occupied and annexed with the Bengal Presidency.
+As a result of this, it is argued that the progress of education in Assam remained not only slow but highly defective and a lot of Bengalis were brought in and employed in the different schools of Assam.
 Writing of text books in Assamese for school children did not get any encouragement and Assamese literature naturally suffered in its growth.
 Due to a sustained campaign, Assamese was reinstated in 1873 as the state language.
 Since the initial printing and literary activity occurred in eastern Assam, the Eastern dialect was introduced in schools, courts, and offices and soon came to be formally recognized as the Standard Assamese.
 In recent times, with the growth of Guwahati as the political and commercial center of Assam, the Standard Assamese has moved away from its roots in the Eastern dialect.